Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 Ingredients

-Flour - Use All-purpose flour (plain flour) to make these cannoli shells, this has the right strength and structure to make a solid shell.
+- Flour - Use All-purpose flour for the right strength and structure for a solid shell.

-Egg - We'll use egg in the cannoli shells and also a little extra for an egg wash to hold the shells together on the cannoli tubes.
-In baking, I always recommend using large eggs and always free range if you can.
+- Egg - We'll use egg in the cannoli shells and also a little extra for an egg wash to hold the shells together on the cannoli tubes.
+In baking, Use large eggs and always free range if possible.

-Ricotta - Strain your ricotta the night before making your cannoli filling, there's a whole section in the blog post below on how to do this.
+- Ricotta - Use high-quality, whole milk ricotta cheese.
+Strain your ricotta the night before making your cannoli filling.
+See the section below on how to do this.

-Powdered Sugar - Also known as icing sugar or confectioners’ sugar, this is the super fine, powdery sugar that will dissolve into your ricotta cheese and add just the right amount of sweetness.
+- Powdered Sugar - The powdered sugar will dissolve into your ricotta cheese and add just the right amount of sweetness.

-Vanilla - Vanilla adds sweetness and depth of flavor to our cannoli filling.
-Make sure to use a high-quality vanilla extract or vanilla bean paste.
+- Vanilla - adds sweetness and depth to the cannoli filling.
+Use a high-quality vanilla extract or vanilla bean paste.

 How to Make Cannoli Shells